Graylab/IgFold/README.md

 ## Usage

-_Note_: The first time `IgFoldRunner` is initialized, it will download the pre-trained weights.
-This may take a few minutes and will require a network connection.

 ### Antibody structure prediction from sequence

 Paired antibody sequences can be provided as a dictionary of sequences, where the keys are chain names and the values are the sequences.